General information and tips for prospective fellowship applicants

 • Offered by the National Organization of Gay and Lesbian Scientists and Technical Professionals Incorporated

-• The scholarships are designed to promote academic excellence and increased visibility of talented LGBTQ+ students in STEM careers.
+• The scholarships are designed to promote academic excellence and increase the visibility of talented LGBTQ+ students in STEM careers.

 • Award amount- $5000, application due early June.

-• Paralyzed Veterans of America offers this scholarship to service members, the spouse of a member, the unmarried children (under 24) or dependent of a veteran.
+• Paralyzed Veterans of America offers this scholarship to service members, the spouse of a member, unmarried children (under 24), or dependent of a veteran.

-• Applicants must be a citizen of the United States and be accepted and enrolled as a full-time or part-time student at an accredited college or university.
+• Applicants must be citizens of the United States and be accepted and enrolled as full-time or part-time students at an accredited college or university.

 • Award amount- $1,000-10,000, applications open in April and are due in June.

-• This one-time need-based grant is for women who are United States citizens or legal residents who have taken time off from school and are now returning to complete their degree.
+• This one-time need-based grant is for women who are United States citizens or legal residents who have taken time off from school and are now returning to complete their degrees.

-• Grant money may be used for tuition, books and supplies, testing and graduation fees, transportation, childcare and a necessary equipment or tools.
+• Grant money may be used for tuition, books and supplies, testing and graduation fees, transportation, childcare, and necessary equipment or tools.

 • Applicants do not have to be members of the P.E.O. organization to apply.